Defining the Inuit Dog

 There is confusion regarding terminology.
 Questions often asked are, “What is the difference between a Canadian Inuit Dog and a Canadian Eskimo Dog (CED)?”
 “Are they different from a Greenland Dog?”
 “What is an Inuit Sled Dog?”

 The policy of kennel clubs registering "Canadian Eskimo Dogs" and "Greenland Dogs" instead of identifying them as "Inuit Dogs" is an artificial contrivance, not based on the scientifically proven reality that the aboriginal Canadian Inuit Dog and the aboriginal Greenland Dog are indeed the same landrace.
-In his masters thesis, The Inuit Dog: Its Provenance, Environment and History, MacRury describes the Inuit Dog as one breed that was found from Alaska to Greenland, based on the migration pattern of ancient Inuit ancestors and archaeological findings at early living sites.
-This was later confirmed by DNA analysis.
+In his 1991 masters thesis, The Inuit Dog: Its Provenance, Environment and History, MacRury describes the Inuit Dog as one landrace that was found from Alaska to Greenland, based on the migration pattern of ancient Inuit ancestors and archaeological findings at early living sites.
+This was later confirmed for the first time ever by DNA analysis.
 In her Veterinary Masters Thesis, Dr. Hanne Friis Andersen states, "…there is no genetic evidence that states the presence of two different dog breeds in the native Arctic.
 From a geneticist’s point of view, based on this study the Canadian Inuit dog and Greenland dog is one breed divided into subpopulations."1

 In 1990s era issues of the Canadian Eskimo Dog Gazette mention was made of Canadian Eskimo Dog Association (CEDA) members discussing voting to change the name to Canadian Inuit Dog and then petitioning the CKC to make the change official.
 That proposal seemed to have died away.
 Recently however, here and there on websites fanciers of dogs for show and pet now identify their animals as "Canadian Eskimo/Inuit Dogs" or "CED/CID".
-And there has once again appeared a movement to petition kennel club registries to change the official name to Canadian Inuit Dog.
+And there has once again appeared a movement to petition kennel club registries to change the official name.
 Trying to understand why this is happening would be merely speculative.
-Changing the name, officially or otherwise, of the kennel club registered (or hope to be registered) dog from "Canadian Eskimo Dog" to "Canadian Inuit Dog" would be like a sleight-of-hand deception.
+Changing the name, officially or otherwise, of the kennel club registered (or hope to be registered) dog from "Canadian Eskimo Dog" to "Canadian Inuit Dog" or whatever would be like a sleight-of-hand deception.
 Owner/breeders could hide their "cultured" dogs bred to show and pet standards behind the true aboriginal dog that can actually perform as their ancestors have done.
 The distinctions between what the aboriginal Canadian Inuit Dog represents and can do and what the kennel club registered Canadian Eskimo Dog represents but cannot do should be defined at least in part by their different labels.

 B. Defining 'purity'

 The question has also been asked, "Is an Inuit Dog a pure breed?"
 To those wedded to the world of all-breed kennel club registered dogs, purity is defined as a multi-generational pedigree consecrated by an official club registration number.
-Others who understand and respect the nature of primitive aboriginal landrace dogs know that:
+Others who understand and respect the nature of aboriginal landrace dogs know that:

 "The word "purebred" is an invention of the modern dog world.
 Due to environmental isolation and survival of the fittest, landraces are pure."2This concept may be incomprehensible or at best poorly digested by average "cultured dog breed" pet owners and it is often vigorously rejected by breeders of show and pet dogs who insist that only dogs whose parentage can be listed on a validated pedigree form are "purebred."
-Yet at the same time these very people cling tightly to and advertise with great enthusiasm their romantic representation of an ancestral/cultural history (one lacking kennel club registries), despite their own dogs being diluted by time and change in habitat and the loss of traditional working skills during their conversion to show/pet lifestyles.
+Yet at the same time these very people cling tightly to and advertise with great enthusiasm their romantic representation of an ancestral/authentic history (one lacking kennel club registries), despite their own dogs being diluted by time and change in habitat and the loss of traditional working skills during their conversion to show/pet lifestyles.

 Having traveled extensively throughout the Canadian Arctic, Bill Carpenter and John McGrath were alarmed by the dwindling numbers of traditional dogs seen.
 In the early 1970s they established the Eskimo Dog Recovery Project.
 The two men collected examples of dogs from working teams across the Arctic and bred them at Carpenter's kennel in Yellowknife, Northwest Territories, Canada.
 The endeavor was a success in that it resulted in a revitalized number of these aboriginal dogs.
 In order to "validate" their work, those animals were registered with the Canadian Kennel Club.3 Some of the Recovery Project dogs were placed with breeders who lived in the Arctic and elsewhere below the tree line who reproduced and used them strictly as working dogs.
 And it is from those sources that represent some but not all of the today's authentic traditional stock remaining in the Arctic, now identified as Inuit Dogs or Inuit Sled Dogs.
 Other dogs from the Recovery Project were taken up by the Canadian Kennel Club dog show and pet fancy.
 This was an unintended consequence, at least according to Carpenter and McGrath.
 Eschewing the world of show dogs and pets, Carpenter said in a January 31, 2001 New York Times interview: